-\textbf{Secure Boot:} The primary objective of this security feature is to guarantee that only trusted software is loaded during the boot process, thereby preventing the execution of unauthorized or malicious code~\cite{eclypsiumsecureboot}.
-To achieve this, Secure Boot verifies digital signatures to validate the integrity and authenticity of the boot components.
-By employing this mechanism, Secure Boot safeguards against bootkits, rootkits, and other forms of malware that may attempt to exploit the boot-time phase~\cite{matrosov2019rootkits}.
-Microsoft bootloaders, being Secure Boot-aware, leverage the UEFI Secure Boot keys and databases.
-This means that during the boot process, these bootloaders verify the digital signatures of the firmware, drivers, and operating system components against the keys stored in the UEFI firmware.
-This verification ensures that only trusted and signed components are loaded, preventing the execution of unauthorized or malicious code.
+The primary objective of Secure Boot is to ensure that only trusted software loads during the boot process, preventing the execution of unauthorized or malicious code~\cite{eclypsiumsecureboot}.
+Secure Boot verifies digital signatures to validate the integrity and authenticity of the boot components.
+This mechanism safeguards against malware that may attempt to exploit the boot process~\cite{matrosov2019rootkits}.
+Microsoft bootloaders, being Secure Boot-aware, leverage UEFI Secure Boot keys and databases.
+During the boot process, these bootloaders verify the digital signatures of firmware, drivers, and OS components against keys stored in the UEFI firmware.
+This verification ensures that only trusted and signed components load, preventing the execution of unauthorized or malicious~code.

-The Linux bootloaders follow a different approach to the key management for Secure Boot.
+Linux bootloaders follow a different approach to key management for Secure Boot.
 They rely on the machine owner key (MOK) and shim to switch to a key chain provided by Red Hat or Canonical, rather than using the UEFI variables directly.
-This allows Linux distributions to utilize their own set of keys and enable Secure Boot functionality without relying solely on the keys provided by the UEFI firmware~\cite{mok_secboot}.
-This approach allows Linux distributions to maintain control over the Secure Boot process and provide a secure boot environment for their users.
+This allows Linux distributions to use their own set of keys and enable Secure Boot functionality without relying solely on UEFI firmware keys~\cite{mok_secboot}.
+This approach allows Linux distributions to control the Secure Boot process and provide a Secure Boot environment for users.

-It's important to note that both approaches, Microsoft bootloaders leveraging UEFI Secure Boot keys and Linux bootloaders utilizing MOK and Shim, aim to achieve the same goal of verifying the integrity and authenticity of the boot components.
-The choice between these approaches often depends on the specific requirements and preferences of the operating system, and each choice come with its own trade-offs.
+Both approaches---Microsoft bootloaders leveraging UEFI Secure Boot keys and Linux bootloaders using MOK and Shim---aim to verify the integrity and authenticity of boot components.